-Chicago Fire bid farewell to original star Jesse Spencer last year, leaving fans devastated.
+Chicago Fire bid farewell to original star Jesse Spencer in 2022, leaving fans devastated.
 His character Captain Matt Casey decide to leave the Windy City for three years, with him and girlfriend Sylvie Brett attempting to try long distance.

 Jesse's decision to bow out of the series came after 18 years on network TV; he worked for eight years on the hit NBC show House before joining the cast of the firefighter drama.
 Discussing his exit, he told press: "I realized I'd been doing TV for a long time, so I added it up… We were coming up on the 200th episode and I called Derek to break the news that it was time for me to leave the show.